Many big US cities now answer mental health crisis calls with civilian teams -- not police

 DENVER (AP) — Christian Glass was a geology geek, a painter and a young man beset by a mental health crisis when he called 911 for help getting his car unstuck in a Colorado mountain town last year.

-When sheriff's deputies arrived, he refused to get out of the car after saying that supernatural beings were after him, body camera video shows.
-The officers shouted, threatened and coaxed.
-Glass made heart shapes with his hands and prayed: “Dear Lord, please, don’t let them break the window.”
+Convinced that supernatural beings were after him, he balked when sheriff's deputies told him to get out of his car.
+The officers shouted, threatened and coaxed, body camera video shows.
+Glass prayed: “Dear Lord, please, don’t let them break the window.”

 They did, and the 22-year-old grabbed a small knife.
 Then he was hit with bean bag rounds, stun gun charges and, ultimately, bullets that killed him and led to a murder charge against one deputy and a criminally negligent homicide charge against another.